 A. There really isn’t any Biblical support for this view.
 Matt.
-27:51-52, the only place that records this, says the tombs broke open and bodies who had died were raised to life at the moment the Lord died.
-Then after the Resurrection they went into the holy city (Jerusalem) before ascending to Heaven with the Lord.
+27:51-53, the only place that records this event, says the tombs broke open and bodies who had died were raised to life at the time of the Lord’s death.
+Then, after the Resurrection they went into the holy city (Jerusalem) before ascending to Heaven with the Lord.

 In the two main rapture passages (1 Thes.
-4:15-17 and 1 Cor 15:51) both the dead and the living are included and there’s no indication of a measurable delay between the resurrection of the dead and the rapture of the living.
+4:15-17 and 1 Cor 15:51-52) both the dead and the living are included and there’s no indication of a measurable delay between the resurrection of the dead and the rapture of the living.
 In fact Paul put everything in one sentence saying it would all happen in a flash, in the twinkling of an eye.

-Listen, I tell you a mystery: We will not all sleep, but we will all be changed – in a flash, in the twinkling of an eye, at the last trumpet.
-For the trumpet will sound, the dead will be raised imperishable, and we will be changed (1 cor.
+“Listen, I tell you a mystery: We will not all sleep, but we will all be changed – in a flash, in the twinkling of an eye, at the last trumpet.
+For the trumpet will sound, the dead will be raised imperishable, and we will be changed” (1 Cor.
 15:51-52).